 The night train leaves London or Ashford on Friday evening, arriving in the French Alps early on Saturday morning.
-On the way back, there's a day train on Saturday, and a night train that leaves on Saturday evening, and arrives back in London early on Sunday morning.
-The advantage of the night trains is that you can ski from Saturday to Saturday, so getting two extra days on the slopes - 8 days of skiing instead of 6 days.
+On the way back, the night train leaves Bourg-Saint-Maurice then Moutiers on Saturday evening, and arrives back in Ashford and London early on Sunday morning.
+The advantage of the night train is that you can ski from Saturday to Saturday, so getting two extra days on the slopes - 8 days of skiing instead of 6 days.

 |Station||Night train (Fri night)||Day train (Saturday)|